Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Experiments

-\textbf{Effect of} $\textbf{Mask}_{\text{edge}\cup \text{sal}}$ The fourthly part of Table~\ref{tab_n} shows the effect of edge mask and saliency mask operation on the initial attack perturbation (marked as Edge and Sal. respectively).
-Both operations lead to an effective attack.
-Edge mask performs a more important role with an MAE of 20.49.
-Using both operations makes the best performance.
+The employment of edge mask and saliency mask operation confine perturbations to specific regions, as detailed in sec.~\ref{sec:single}.
+The effect of these operations (marked as Edge and Sal. respectively) are explored in part B of Table~\ref{tab_n}.
+Compared to the original performance, both operations lead to an effective attack.
+Only using the edge mask performs a more important role with an MAE above $20$.
+Utilizing both masks together yields the most potent attack.

-\textbf{Effect of JND Constraint} In the last two rows of Table \ref{tab_n}, when there is no JND constraint, the invisibility of the attack has a dramatic decline, which testifies to the necessity of JND constraint for invisibility.